9 of the best halfway line goals: Nayim, Rooney, Rivaldo, Alonso…

 Wayne Rooney v West Ham, 2014 AND 2017

 The first one, for Manchester United, is the pick of the two.
-There was a touch of a foul on Sam Tomkins, but if we ignore that and instead focus on the half volley, halfway line looping effort which dizzied the keeper it’s a pretty stunning goal.
+There was a touch of a foul on James Tomkins, but if we ignore that and instead focus on the half-volley, halfway-line looping effort which dizzied the keeper it’s a pretty stunning goal.

 When Wayne Rooney plays against West Ham, it inevitably ends up with him scoring from the halfway line.
 Usually. pic.twitter.com/wI7yWTkZ1U